SeeSharpSi/SeeSharpSi/README.md

 ### What I'm Currently Working On / Interested In

-*   Currently focusing on sharpening my skills in GoLang.
+*   Currently focusing on sharpening my skills in GoLang, Rust, and similar interests
+*   Creating my personal website, [silasblog.com](https://www.silasblog.com)
-*   Building out a new project using [bubbletea](https://github.com/charmbracelet/bubbletea).
+*   Building out a new project using [bubbletea](https://github.com/charmbracelet/bubbletea)
 *   Starting to learn Swift

 ---